criteo/kerberos-docker/README.md

 To run tests, install **Bats**, see `./.ci/install.sh`.

+Note:
+- For Linux and MacOS workstation, it works on all distributions.
+- For Windows workstation, it works on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) with Ubuntu, but connect to docker container to interact with Kerberos server.

 ## Usage

 After installation, there are 3 docker containers with python web server on each one to check if it turns: